imapp-pl/gas-cost-estimator/docs/report_stage_v_bls.md

 | revm       | 32600                         | 	44145.6                      | -17.1	                     | 99246.3                              |	3.0      |

 Assuming the argument cost is the reference value, the calculated constant cost diverges &#177; 20% from the expected value, and the estimated cost of precompile in the marginal course diverges &#177; 6% from the expected value.
 The latter proves methodology and the great consistency between these two courses.
 The former indicates quite good balance between the constant cost and the arguments cost.

+### Pivot

+ECRecover precompile was selected as the pivot operation for this research.
+The pivot operation is the reference to verify the gas cost for BLS precompiles against to.
+Literally, 3100 gas is considered as the cost for ECRecovery operation.
+So, ECRecovery and BLS precompiles are executed in the set.

+ECRecovery precompile was analysed in the stage 4 of the Gas Cost Estimator project and is discussed in EIP-7904.

 ### Proposal